 Aside from installment purchases through your credit card, most online shopping platforms now also offer their in-house financing option, giving you yet another means of availing a “buy now, pay later” offer.

-Although most of these offers are accessible to land, and you can be approved in a fast as an hour (or even less!), the huge catch is that it often comes with extremely high interest rates.
+Although most of these offers are accessible to land, and can be approved in as fast as an hour (or even less!), the huge catch is that it often comes with extremely high interest rates.

 You can obtain a product worth $1000 in cash or straight payment through financing in installments, but when you compute the total value according to your monthly payment, you can find that interest can sometimes go as high as 50% of the item value.